Plant Spacing Calculator

 What the Numbers Mean

 Three outputs appear after calculation: planting area (bed footprint), total plants needed (including extras), and density in plants per square metre.
-The density figure helps when comparing with nursery recommendations, which are often quoted as “plant 9 per m²” or “plant 5 per m².”
+The density figure is the one to compare against published planting rates.
+As a border starting point, the RHS suggests roughly five herbaceous perennials, three small shrubs, or one large shrub per square metre.
 The spacing-to-quantity logic mirrors how fabric repeat calculations work for interior projects.

-If the density the calculator returns is higher than the nursery recommendation for your species, increase the spacing.
-If it is lower, you may want to tighten the spacing for faster coverage.
-The total plants figure is the number to order from the nursery — it already includes the extra percentage for losses.
+If the density the calculator returns is higher than the published rate for your species, widen the spacing; if it is lower, tighten it for faster coverage.
+The total plants figure is the number to order from the nursery, and it already includes the extra percentage for losses.

 Getting It Right: Planting Advice

-Ground cover plants at 200–300mm spacing give the fastest coverage — typically 1–2 growing seasons to form a solid mat.
-Popular UK ground covers include Geranium macrorrhizum (300mm spacing), Vinca minor (250mm), and Ajuga reptans (200mm).
-Mark your planting positions before digging any holes — use a measured stick cut to the spacing length and walk along each row.
-For staggered layouts, offset every second row by half the spacing distance.
+Ground cover plants at 200–300mm spacing give the fastest coverage, typically one to two growing seasons to form a solid mat in good soil.
+Popular UK ground covers spread at different rates, so treat spacing as a range: Geranium macrorrhizum at 300–450mm (its mature spread reaches 0.5–1m), Vinca minor anywhere from 200mm for quick cover up to 450mm over larger areas, and Ajuga reptans at 150–225mm.
+Mark your planting positions before digging any holes, using a measured stick cut to the spacing length, and offset every second row by half the spacing for staggered layouts.

 Water each plant in well after planting and mulch the gaps between plants with bark or compost to suppress weeds during the establishment period.
-Weed control is critical in the first year before the canopy closes — unchecked weeds compete for light and moisture and can overwhelm young plants.
+Weed control is critical in the first year before the canopy closes, since unchecked weeds compete for light and moisture and can overwhelm young plants.

 For larger borders, buy plug plants or bare-root stock rather than pot-grown plants.
 Plugs cost a fraction of pot-grown perennials and establish quickly when planted in autumn or early spring.
-A 15 m² bed at 300mm staggered spacing needs 225 plants — at £0.50–£1.50 per plug, that is £112–£337 compared to £3–£6 per pot for the same species.
+A 15 m² bed at 300mm staggered spacing needs 225 plants: at £0.50–£1.50 per plug that is £112–£337, compared with £3–£6 per pot for the same species.

 When to Adjust These Numbers

-Wider spacing (450–600mm) suits shrubs and taller perennials that spread to fill the gaps within 2–3 seasons.
+Wider spacing (450–600mm) suits shrubs and taller perennials that spread to fill the gaps within two to three seasons.
 Closer spacing (150–200mm) creates instant impact but costs more in plant numbers.
-Staggered layouts work best for mass planting and ground cover because the offset rows eliminate bare diagonal lines visible in grid layouts.
+Staggered layouts work best for mass planting and ground cover because the offset rows eliminate the bare diagonal lines visible in grid layouts.

 Worked Examples